 As networks comprised of guanidinium and hydrogen carbonate rosettes, contain different nuclei such as protons, carbons, nitrogens, and oxygens, once can harness different NMR spectroscopies to contrast closely related networks.
 As shown in the previous section, these networks not only exhibit isentropic structures but also isomeric structures.
-Due to the considerable complexity of these supramolecular assemblies, there is a clear and compelling need to develop graph-theoretical and combinatorial methods for the enumeration and construction of different NMR spectral patterns such as proton NMR, C NMR, N NMR and O NMR.
+Due to the considerable complexity of these supramolecular assemblies, there is a clear and compelling need to develop graph-theoretical and combinatorial methods for the enumeration and construction of different NMR spectral patterns such as proton NMR, 13C NMR, 14N NMR and 17O NMR.
 Through the use of such powerful techniques, the isomers and isentropic structures can be experimentally contrasted using a variety of NMR techniques.
 Hence, we describe the salient points pertinent to these graph theoretical and combinatorial methods for NMR.

-The distance degree sequence vector (DDSV) for a vertex [77] in the supramolecular hydrogen-bonded network of guanidinium and hydrogen carbonate rosettes is defined as $(d{i0}, d{i1}, d{i2}, \dots, d{ij}, \dots)$ where a vertex $v_i$ in GC, $d{ij}$ is the number of vertices at distance j from $v_i$ .
+The distance degree sequence vector (DDSV) for a vertex [85] in the supramolecular hydrogen-bonded network of guanidinium and hydrogen carbonate rosettes is defined as $(d{i0}, d{i1}, d{i2}, \ldots, d{ij}, \ldots)$ where a vertex v_i in GC, d{ij} is the number of vertices at distance j from v_i .
 The sequence terminates for a vertex v of the graph at ecc(v), where ecc(v) is the eccentricity of the vertex v.
 We note that in the usual graph theoretical methods, hydrogens are omitted, but because the supramolecular assemblies of guanidinium and hydrogen carbonate rosettes are formed with hydrogen bonds, in the ensuing graph theoretical and combinatorial methods, the hydrogens are explicitly included in graphs.
-In this method, we use TopoChemie 2020 software [78] to compute the number of vertices at a given distance from the vertex $v_i$ , by making use of the distance matrices generated by the codes.
 Hence, a vector sequence is generated for each vertex, including the hydrogens.
 Such a sequence is of variable length, as the eccentricities of various vertices in the supramolecular assembly are never the same for all vertices.
-Then the code analyzes the vector sequence thus generated and assigns it to each vertex, and if two vertices carry the same DDSV label, then they are assigned to the same equivalence class.
+The vector sequence thus generated is assigned to each vertex, and if two vertices carry the same DDSV label, then they are assigned to the same equivalence class.
 Consequently, the DDSV technique facilitates partitioning to first order the various nuclei of guanidinium and hydrogen carbonate rosettes into equivalence classes of nuclei.
 We note that the DDSV-partitions are not isomorphic to the automorphic partitions.
 However for guanidinium and hydrogen carbonate rosettes, they provide a starting point to refine the partition classes further.
 As heteroatoms are not contrasted with carbons and because hydrogens are also included as vertices in the graph, the DDSV technique at best yields a starting point for the generation of equivalence classes through further symmetry-based combinatorial refinement.
-Consequently, we have invoked further symmetry-based combinatorial techniques that are adequately described elsewhere [79-81] to generate the various nuclear partitions and thus the NMR spectral patterns of these networks.
-It is noted that there are large numbers of nuclei for the supramolecular assemblies considered here, and because each nucleus gives rise to a vector of variable DDSV length, the process of generating the nuclear partitions becomes cumbersome, and requires machine-algorithms which were implemented.
+Consequently, we have invoked further symmetry-based combinatorial techniques that are adequately described elsewhere [86-88] to generate the various nuclear partitions and thus the NMR spectral patterns of these networks.